syler11/ms1-gym/README.md

 ### **Features:**
 **Index**
-Main features the call to action button to sign up for a free class.
+The user by clicking on the Sign Up button is able to fill up a from and send it to the gym.
+With the sent information the gym would be able to reply and discuss a free introductory session with the new potential client.
 The first section will give a short insight what the gym can offer.
 User testimonials to help first visitor to build trust.
 Map and transport to help the users to make their first virtual visit.
+The local bus times are also linked for better user experience.

 **About Us**
 Short description of the gym and its ethos.